bevyengine/bevy-website/release-content/0.16/release-notes/unified_error_handling.md

 - the standard "please just log this" error type should always be an [`anyhow`]-style [`bevy::ecs::error::Result`] trait object
 - figuring out what went wrong from the logs should be easy: so we've added [high quality custom backtraces]
 - you should be able to quickly configure your error-handler of last-resort in a single place, using the [`GLOBAL_ERROR_HANDLER`]
-- this should work everywhere: in your systems, your observers, your commands, and even your fallible system parameters like [`Single`]
+- this should work everywhere: in systems, observers, commands, and even fallible system parameters like [`Single`]

 By default, failures result in panics: it's great for prototyping and it works everywhere.
 When you're ready to ship to production, turn on Bevy's `configurable_error_handling` feature, and then set the [`GLOBAL_ERROR_HANDLER`] to the behavior you want.
-We even provide a built-in set of built-in logging helpers for you: making it dead simple to add a `production`-flagged configuration to your application.
+We even provide a built-in set of built-in logging helpers like [`warn`] for you: making it dead simple to swap out the behavior with a single `#[cfg(prod)]`-gated line of code.

 [`?` operator]: https://doc.rust-lang.org/rust-by-example/std/result/question_mark.html
 [`anyhow`]: https://docs.rs/anyhow/latest/anyhow/